uelpalmer12/Uel-ASM591-Labs/Lab5/README.md

 Type | Char | list to choose from whether research, commercial or class teaching | List values only Field.FieldID | Integer | Foreign key from the field table in order to link the data models | Foreign Key Worker.WorkerID | Integer | Foreign key from the worker table in order to link the data models | Foreign key

+After presenting my paper prototype to a couple of users they found it helpful that it was easy to use with a minimal amount of overhead in the user interface.
+Some, however found the app quite empty and wanted more multimedia content.
+The users also got stuck trying to go back to the previous screen "List of jobs" after entering a specific job.
+They had to go all the way back to first screen "All fields" and go through all the steps again.
+The most value came from the ease of use of the app and the capability to know what to do even on the first use.
+Something I would improve is to put more multimedia content and add more texture to my app.